The Non-universal Pseudo Phase-Space Density Profiles of Symphony Host Halos: Acknowledgements

 \section{Acknowledgements}

 We thank Fangzhou Jiang, Phil Mansfield, and Jorge Pe\~narrubia for helpful discussions related to this work.
 This work used data from the \textit{Symphony} suite of simulations, which were supported by the Kavli Institute for Particle Astrophysics and Cosmology at Stanford University and SLAC National Accelerator Laboratory, and by the U.S. Department of Energy under contract number DE-AC02-76SF00515 to SLAC National Accelerator Laboratory.
-S.P.O.\ acknowledges NSF AST-240752 for support.
+S.P.O.\ acknowledges National Science Foundation (grant number AST-240752) for support.
+S.J. acknowledges National Science Foundation of China (grant number 12522301) for support.